Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

     This field contains the `Training Scene Object` where the `Object` is required to be snapped.
 Make sure you added the `Snap Zone Property` component to the snap zone game object in the Unity Inspector.
 Besides, the object must have a collider component with the `Is Trigger` property *enabled*.

 ### Location of this Condition (for Developers)
-This behavior is part of the <a href="https://github.com/Innoactive/Basic-Interaction-Component" target="_blank">Basic-Interaction</a> component.
-The file is located <a href="https://github.com/Innoactive/Basic-Interaction-Component/blob/develop/Runtime/Conditions/SnappedCondition.cs" target="_blank">here</a>.
+This behavior is part of the [Basic-Interaction](https://github.com/Innoactive/Basic-Interaction-Component) component.
+The file is located [here](https://github.com/Innoactive/Basic-Interaction-Component/blob/develop/Runtime/Conditions/SnappedCondition.cs).

 ------